rauc/rauc/docs/basic.rst

    :width: 500
    :align: center

-To detect the active slots, RAUC attempts to detect the currently booted slot.
+To detect the *active* slots, RAUC attempts to detect the currently booted slot.
 For this, it relies on explicit mapping information provided via the kernel command line, or attempts to find it out using mount information.
 For more details on this, see :ref:`sec-integration-boot-slot-detection`.

+All other slots of the same class will be considered *inactive*.

-All slots of the group containing the active slot will be considered active, too.
+All slots of the group containing the *active* slot will be considered *active*, too.
+Likewise, all slots of a group containing an *inactive* slot will be considered *inactive*.

+The slot selection algorithm selects an *inactive* slot group for the images contained in the update bundle.

 Slot Status and Skipping Slot Updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~